 Speak you your golf buddies, perhaps take a coaching session about how and where to use your wedge clubs.
 It is worth the time and the trouble.
-One thing which distinguishes top class amateur golfers from the run of the mill hackers is their ability to balance their golf bag, to know what club to use when and to get the most out of each club.
+One thing that distinguishes top-class amateur golfers from the run-of-the-mill hackers is their ability to balance their golf bag and know what club to use when and to get the most out of each club.

 One word of warning, when you alter the loft of your clubs, you will also affect the bounce.
-For every degree you go up, the bounce will go down, so be aware of this before you start.
+The bounce will go down for every degree you go up, so be aware of this before you start.